-I am a 40 something woman who went vegan for ethical reasons over two years ago, prior to this I was a lifelong vegetarian.
+I am a 40 something woman who went vegan for ethical reasons over three years ago, prior to this I was a lifelong vegetarian.
 I live in the UK where veganism is increasing in popularity at the moment.

 I have struggled with my weight for all of my adult life, despite the fact that I constantly seem to be starting a diet (although not actually sticking to it for long!).
 I used to have varying degrees of success with my weight loss, often losing a stone and a half before losing my mojo.
 However, since I married seven years ago even my half-hearted attempts at weight loss yield no success.
 My husband and I share a love of delicious vegan meals (in very large portions), of socialising at the weekend with a bottle of vegan wine or two and tucking into vegan nibbles in front of Netflix at night.
 I also eat far more chips than I ever did since I went vegan!!
 This coupled with the fact that although I want to lose weight I otherwise lead a very comfortable and settled life, means that I have just got fatter and fatter since getting wed.